GeorgAUT/g-adaptivity-extensions/README.md

 The code can generate training and test datasets directly, but this is computationally expensive due to the large number of FEM solves involved.

-To save time, we provide precomputed datasets via Zotero:
+To save time, we provide precomputed datasets via Zenodo:
 🔗 [https://zenodo.org/records/15800768](https://zenodo.org/records/15800768)

 After downloading, place the datasets in the `data/` folder at the repository root: